Oaklands railway line, Victoria: History

 The conversion was completed in December 2009, at a cost of $16.5 million, with nearly 50,000 sleepers replaced.
-The first revenue service on the converted line was an El Zorro grain train on 10 March.
+The first revenue service on the converted line was an El Zorro grain train on 10 March 2010.

-More recently, the line has seen numerous grain trains from both Pacific National and Southern Shorthaul Railroad.
-The line has continued to deteriorate during this time, with numerous bouts of emergency repairs carried out on the line during 2021; the line now has a 30kph speed limit from Benalla to Yarrawonga, and a 20kph limit from Yarrawonga to Oaklands.
-It also has a 10kph limit for the final 9 km of the line into Oaklands.
-As at 28 November 2021 trains are banned from using the line between the hours of 1200 and 2000 if the Yarrawonga weather forecast is 32 °C or higher.
+Since then, the line has seen numerous grain trains run by both Pacific National and Southern Shorthaul Railroad, as well as very occasional services by QUBE.
+The track has been allowed to deteriorate, requiring numerous emergency repairs during 2021, and there is now a 30km/h speed limit from Benalla to Yarrawonga, and a 20km/h limit from Yarrawonga to Oaklands, although with a 10km/h limit on the final 9 km of track into Oaklands.
+On 28 November 2021, trains were banned from using the line between the hours of 1200 and 2000 if the temperature at Yarrawonga was forecast to be 32 °C or higher.

 Traffic

 The line carries seasonal grain traffic.
 There is no passenger service.
 In the 2000s, a potential new source of traffic on the line was noted, with the opening of coal mines in the area.
 At the time, the Coalworks company, since taken over by Whitehaven Coal, estimated that it had thermal coal reserves of 640000000 t at Oaklands.